 There are two swimming pools here in the resort, one in the main courtyard near the front of house which I never got to use.
 It is less used by visitors but for those who really want to relax and want some piece of quiet whilst laying in the sun, then this is the place to be.
 The larger pool between the hotel building and the beach, is shaped in a sidewards ‘T’ and is ideal for all ages with it’s easy access.
 There are plenty of lounges on the huge patio next to the pool to chill out on.

 The private beach is of a safe standard, a very clean standard and is just simply perfect.
 With lifeguards nearby, plenty of lounge chairs and umbrellas and the sea right in from me, it was a perfect place to relax and take the stress away.

 I felt safe whilst enjoying my stay at the hotel and saying that, there was security at the car park entrance to the hotel and another person on sight.
 On the beach from time to time, security and police will pass by to keep an eye on things.
 However things have slightly changed since the events of Sousse beach back in June 2015 when one guy shot thirty eight people in a resort near here.
 Security has been stronger since then and I wouldn’t be put off from another trip to the beautiful beaches of Sousse.

-This was a splendid and charming stay in the resort and a great place to get away from it all.
+This was a splendid and charming stay at the TUI Sensimar Scheherazadeand, a great place to get away from it all.
 I really did enjoy myself, I felt safe, I was made to feel like home by the staff and I came away with many good memories and a big smile on my face.
 If visiting Sousse, then consider the Scheherazade Hotel.
-Bookings can be made here (if booking from the UK): Tui.co.uk
+Bookings can be made here (if booking from the UK).

 My time at the Scheherazade Hotel was paid for by myself and was not sponsored in any way by the company.
 The opinions in this post are my own.